NCHRC Staff + Key Contractors

 Dr. Logan Graddy, Medical Director, Durham, NC

 Dr. Graddy attended medical school at the University of South Florida, psychiatric residency at Duke University, and a fellowship in forensic psychiatry at West Virginia University.
 He is board-certified in Psychiatry and Addiction Medicine.
 He is a member of the American Psychiatric Association, the American Academy of Psychiatry and the Law, and the American Society of Addiction Medicine.
 At NCHRC Dr. Graddy directs the overdose prevention program and assists in NCHRC's education and advocacy work.

-Ronald Martin works part-time as one of NCHRC’s Law Enforcement Safety Advocates.
+Ronald Martin works pa as one of NCHRC’s Law Enforcement Safety Advocates.
 He is a former Detective Sergeant and is a dedicated, committed Law Enforcement Professional with over 20 years of experience in the New York City Police Department (NYPD).
 At the NYPD, he trained officers to a highly proficient level of community patrol, enforcement and public security.
-He supervised narcotics teams conducting street level buy and sell operations and warrant executions.
-Furthermore, he managed mid to high-level narcotic cases involving pen wires leading to extensive criminal prosecution.
+He supervised narcotics teams and mid to high-level narcotic cases involving pen wires leading to extensive criminal prosecution.
 Ronald also consulted directly with the Chief of Police and the Mayor of New York City on issues of internal misconduct.
 He has also conducted and investigated various criminal offenses while working as a team member in conjunction with the Secret Service, DEA, ATF, and FBI.
-At NCHRC, he advocates for needlestick prevention measures for officers in North Carolina and for more dialogue between drug users, sex workers and law enforcement to create a safer communities.
+At NCHRC, he advocates for needlestick and overdose prevention measures for officers in North Carolina and for more dialogue between drug users, sex workers and law enforcement to create safer communities.